LEAD: Breaking the No-Recovery Bottleneck in Long-Horizon Reasoning: Baseline methods

 In the iterative restart setting, the model is repeatedly prompted with the current state and asked to complete as many steps as it can.
-Within each response, the model may generate multiple consecutive steps until it either completes the task or becomes overloaded.
-In the latter case, the model outputs the partial solution and the updated state is fed back to the model in a new prompt.
+Within each response, the model may generate multiple consecutive steps until it either completes the task or reaches its capacity (as decided by the model itself).
+In the latter case, the model outputs the partial solution, and the updated state is fed back to the model in a new prompt.
+Iterative restart prevents unbounded context growth, but it's generally does not lead to the minimal-context execution since the model can solve multiple steps within a single response, thus accumulating the history of previous steps solution in reasoning traces.

-Unlike single-shot generation, iterative restart prevents unbounded growth of the context window by periodically resetting the prompt to the current state.
-However, multiple steps are still generated within each response, and the model conditions on its own intermediate outputs.
-We use this baseline to disentangle the effects of context window length from the benefits of strictly minimal stepwise execution.

-\paragraph{Atomic decomposition.} This is a minimal-context execution paradigm in which each reasoning step is executed in isolation.
-At step $i$, the model is provided only with the current state $s_i$ and asked to generate exactly one move together with the resulting next state $s_{i+1}$.
-The execution history prior to $s_i$ is discarded.
+\paragraph{Atomic Decomposition.} Each reasoning step is executed in isolation: at step $i$, the model receives only the current state $s_i$, and prompted to generate one move and next state $s_{i+1}$.
+By discarding prior history and intermediate traces, this approach eliminates context-based error accumulation and treats each step as an independent atomic operation.

-By eliminating prior reasoning traces and intermediate outputs from the prompt, Atomic Decomposition prevents accumulation of unnecessary information in the context.
-Each step is treated as an independent atomic operation conditioned solely on the minimal state required to proceed.